 This page is a simple and free guide to the basics of healthy living for young men.

-Optimizing your health is the first step in the Thumotic sequence, because a healthy body and mind are prerequisite instrumental goals for anything else you might want to accomplish.
+A healthy body and mind are prerequisite instrumental goals for anything else you might want to accomplish.
 Your health is the lever that will move you toward all other goals.